ankode/SOS/README.md

 # SOS
 Developed by Ankush Anshuman.

-**SOS** is an Android App using Firebase APIs which broadcast the location in case of emergency.
+**SOS** is an Android App using Firebase APIs which broadcasts the location in case of an emergency.

 ### TODO

-- [x] Get User last known location
+- [x] Get the user's last known location
-- [x] Get user location continiously with fixed interval
+- [x] Get user location continiously at fixed intervals
 - [x] Firebase authentication using Email/Password
 - [ ] **Firebase authentication using Google SignIn**
 - [x] Populate Firebase Database